kurthuwig/faces/docs/tutorial.md

 After installation, all graphics and the watch logic come from the APK itself.
 Let's change this and alter the face.
 It's best if you connect your Android device with a USB cable to your computer and mount the SD card.
+Clone the [Git repository](https://github.com/kurthuwig/faces.git) or - if you don't know what "cloning a Git repository" means - download the [ZIP archive of the project](https://github.com/kurthuwig/faces/archive/master.zip) and unpack it.
 Copy the `Watchfaces` folder to the top-level directory of your SD card folder on your Android device, keeping the folder structure instact.
 Don't worry, even if you don't have a physical SD card in your device, every Android device has at least an emulated SD card.